 Celery juice is best drunk freshly squeezed.
 I·DO sells fresh celery juice in bulk packs.

-celery is certainly not for everyone in terms of taste.
-The bright green vegetable is bursting with power, vitamins, important nutrients and secondary plant substances.
+Celery Celery certainly isn't to everyone's taste.
+Yet this bright green vegetable is bursting with power, vitamins, essential nutrients, and phytochemicals.
 Most people probably already know that celery is anything but unhealthy.
-But the trend is moving away from simply nibbling on the sticks.
-Celery is currently conquering German kitchens as a freshly squeezed juice, but is the hype justified?
-What are the benefits of drinking celery juice every morning?
+But the trend is moving away from simply nibbling on the stalks.
+As freshly pressed juice, celery is currently conquering German kitchens, but is the hype justified?
+What are the benefits of a daily celery juice in the morning?
 And what does a certain Anthony William have to do with it?

-Anthony William is a self-proclaimed “Medical Medium”, New York Times bestselling author and has already published six books on nutrition and health.
-One of his books, Celery juice - the ultimate superfood drink for your health , is largely responsible for the celery juice hype.
-In 232 pages, the American explains the effects of the freshly squeezed vegetable juice.
-He develops a concept for how to incorporate the drink into your daily diet routine.
+Anthony William He is a self-proclaimed "Medical Medium," a New York Times bestselling author, and has already published six books on nutrition and health.
+One of his books, Celery Juice – The Ultimate Superfood Drink for Your Health , is largely responsible for the celery juice hype.
+In 232 pages, the American author discusses the effects of freshly pressed vegetable juice.
+He develops a concept for how to incorporate the drink into your daily diet.

-According to William, the effect of celery juice is best achieved when you drink a glass immediately after getting up.
-Ideally on an empty stomach.
-There should be about 20 minutes between the glass of celery juice and breakfast.
-If you incorporate this routine into your daily routine, the celery juice should have a noticeable effect after just one week.
-Many people say that the green juice makes them feel fit and vital.
-Some people even give up coffee or tea as a result.
-The bitter substances it contains also curb the appetite.
-Anthony William and others say that celery juice has many other positive properties.
-These can best be experienced directly in a his works read it.
+According to William, the effects of celery juice are best when a glass is drunk immediately after waking up, ideally on an empty stomach.
+About 20 minutes should then pass between drinking the celery juice and eating breakfast.
+If this routine is incorporated into daily life, the effects of the celery juice should become noticeable after just one week.
+Many people report feeling fit and energetic after drinking the green juice.
+Some even forgo coffee or tea as a result.
+The bitter substances it contains are also said to suppress appetite.
+Anthony William and others attribute numerous other positive properties to celery juice.
+These can best be experienced directly in a his works Read more.

 What's the deal with the celery juice trend?

-Scientifically, the topic of celery juicing is still completely new territory.
-Health experts assume that people who swear by celery juice eat healthier in general .
-However, it is questionable whether raw celery juice is healthier than simply eating the greens raw.
-Not to mention: for a single glass you need up to half a kilo of fresh celery.
-You have to get that home and into your mouth first.
-But hardly anyone will deny that a daily glass of celery vegetable juice is harmful.
-Raw celery contains potassium, vitamin A and vitamin K, as well as some folate, vitamin C and many other antioxidants.
+From a scientific perspective, the topic of celery juicing is still completely uncharted territory.
+Health experts primarily assume that people who swear by celery juice, Generally speaking, one should eat a healthier diet .
+However, it's questionable whether raw celery juice is healthier than simply eating the greens raw.
+Quite apart from that: a single glass requires up to half a kilo of fresh celery stalks.
+Getting that much home and into your stomach is quite a challenge.
+However, hardly anyone would dispute that a daily glass of celery juice is harmful.
+Raw celery stalks contain potassium, vitamin A and vitamin K, as well as some folate, vitamin C and many other antioxidants.

 Eating plant-based foods is generally a healthy habit.
-However, some people should be careful to consume less of certain substances — such as allergens — These are also found in some plants, such as celery.
+However, some people should pay attention to consuming less of certain substances—such as allergens. — ingest.
+These are also found in some plants, such as celery.
 The allergens in celery are also known as oxalates.
-People with a certain type of kidney stone are particularly susceptible.
-Anyone who is prone to getting kidney stones should avoid celery or seek medical advice.
+People with a specific type of kidney stone are particularly susceptible.
+Those prone to developing kidney stones should avoid celery or seek medical advice.

-Health experts usually recommend pressing the green gold yourself and drinking the glass immediately afterwards. must However, you should really pay attention: only organic celery should be processed into juice, because conventionally produced plants are often treated with harmful pesticides.
-When shopping, please don't pay attention to the appearance - it will be in the press anyway!
+Health experts usually recommend pressing the green gold yourself and drinking the glass immediately afterwards.
+One thing to note: must However, one thing to pay attention to: celery should only be processed into juice if it's organic, as conventionally grown celery is often treated with harmful pesticides.
+When buying celery, please don't focus on its appearance—it's going to be juiced anyway!

-If you find it too laborious to press the celery juice yourself, you can now also find celery juice in — as usual, uncompromising — organic and raw food quality in our juice shop.
-I·DO offers celery juice to buy in a practical 3L tap box for your home refrigerator.
-This means you can enjoy cold-pressed celery juice every day, easily and still freshly, in raw food quality (made in Germany).
-And all without any complicated shopping and all that time spent pressing and cleaning.
+For those who find it too much trouble to press their own celery juice, a celery juice is now also available in — as always, uncompromising — organic and Raw food quality in our juice bar.
+I·DO offers Celery juice for purchase Available in a convenient 3L dispenser for your refrigerator.
+This makes it easy to enjoy fresh, raw, cold-pressed celery juice every day (made in Germany).
+And all without the hassle of shopping or the time spent pressing and cleaning.
 Let us know if celery juice works for you too.

 Sources: